What do banks do?

 arrow

-Corporate Finance provides strategic advice and capital markets products that help clients build their business.
-Or to put it another way, they link companies that need money with investors that can provide it.
+Origination & Advisory provides strategic advice and capital markets products that help clients build their businesses.
+To put it another way, they link companies that need money with investors that can provide it.

 On behalf of its client, the bank will issue debt or shares, and sell it on the global market to pension funds, mutual funds, hedge funds and private individuals.
 The money this raises can then be used to fund the client’s growth.

-Roles in corporate finance can broadly be divided into two categories; origination teams, who work with clients to understand their needs and identify new business opportunities, and product teams, who develop and execute specialist solutions within capital markets or by providing advice they may require.
+Roles in Origination & Advisory can broadly be divided into two categories; origination teams, who work with clients to understand their needs and identify new business opportunities, and product teams, who develop and execute specialist solutions within capital markets or by providing advice they may require.

 What would you like to see?